-An allowance for losses on notes receivable has been established for the Potato Marketing Improvement Fund (PMIF) and the Maine Rural Development Authority (MRDA) to consider potential losses.
+An allowance for losses on notes receivable has been established for the Maine Rural Development Authority (MRDA) to consider potential losses.
 The allowance is netted against the notes receivable balances for the program.
-As of June 30, 2019, the allowance for the PMIF and MRDA was \$26,548 and \$245,669, respectively.
+As of June 30, 2020, the allowance for the MRDA was \$166,519.